Gabriel Braga Nunes: Career

 Gabriel played the villain Léo in the telenovela Insensato Coração.
 After the close of this novel, he closed his 4-year contract with Globo.

 In 2011, he worked in the stage play Caminhos da Independência, playing Dom Pedro I. In 2013, he was cast to play the mysterious Teacher Aristóbulo in Saramandaia.

 In 2014, Braga Nunes lives Laerte, the central character in the third stage of the telenovela Em Família.
 In the same year, it is reserved for the new telenovela of Gilberto Braga, Babilônia.

 Personal life

 Gabriel is the son of actress Regina Braga and director Celso Nunes.
+His younger sister is theater producer Nina Braga Nunes (she is two years younger than Gabriel).

 Gabriel Braga Nunes had a relationship with actress and singer Danni Carlos for about three years.
 In mid-2005, the couple began living together, being separated in 2007.
 In 2009, during the filming of the soap opera Poder Paralelo, Braga Nunes became involved with co-star Paloma Duarte.

 In April 2014, he married the assistant director, Isabel Nascimento Silva.
 In June of the same year, his first daughter, Maria, was born.